Treepat/Treepat/README.md

 ```bash
 mvn exec:java -Dexec.mainClass="Main" -Dexec.args="test.tp test.tef"
 ```
-Note that `test.tp` is a file that contains the Treepat expression and `test.tef` contains the target tree to find patterns.
+Note that `test.tp` is a file that contains the Treepat expression and `test.tef` contains the target tree where the patterns will be matched.

 This command should print:
 ```